 So, let’s say you’re trying to come up with a recommendation for people.
 Here’s a scatter plot of about 3,000 people.
 Blood level versus intake.
 So, people taking 10,000 IU a day average about a blood level of about 75, with 95% of people falling in between about 40 and 110.

-If we want to choose a dose for which 95% of people reach the target of 30, we’d probably choose something around 6000 a day, but though that would get the most to the minimum, ≈ the average level would be over 50, which is higher than we’d like to see on the U-shaped vitamin D total mortality graph.
+If we want to choose a dose for which 95% of people reach the target of 30, we’d probably choose around 6,000 IU a day.
+But though that would get the most to the minimum, the average level would be over 50—which is higher than we’d like to see on the U-shaped vitamin D total mortality graph.

-To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
+To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by veganmontreal.